What is OmniUpdate?

 OmniUpdate is one of the website content management tools used at Vanderbilt.
 With Omni, editing is done with a Web browser – meaning you can update your site anywhere, anytime (well, as long as you have an Internet connection).
 Omni is very easy to use; website maintainers don’t need to know HTML, and they don’t need any special software.

 Omni web pages are created with templates, which are based on the main Vanderbilt presence design.
 There is flexibility with layout: you can choose to have a 1-column, 2-column, or 3-column layout.
 Omni is modular, meaning that you can add sidebars, menus, rotating slideshows, Flickr galleries, and RSS feeds.

-Omni is supported by University Web Communications and Information Technology Services (ITS), and is a free service to departments, centers, and offices within Vanderbilt University.
+Omni is supported by Web Communications and Vanderbilt University Information Technology (VUIT), and is a free service to departments, centers, and offices within Vanderbilt University.

 OmniUpdate was chosen by Vanderbilt in the spring of 2010 based on input from a committee made up of stakeholders from the University and Medical Center.
 After evaluating many products, Omni was chosen for these reasons:

 - It is designed specifically for higher education and is used by over 555 schools.

 - It is the top-rated higher-ed CMS, as researched by .eduGuru.

 - You can work on your web pages anytime, anywhere – all you need is a web browser and an Internet connection.

 - Users don’t need any knowledge of FTP or HTML